Your Own Machines

 This must be an IP address that is currently unused on your network.
 The address will be assigned to the cluster after deployment.

 Not for cloud environments.
-Because VIP-based solutions like keepalived
+Because VIP-based solutions like keepalived or vip-manager may not works in such environments.

 Optionally, check the box for "HAProxy load balancer".